cltl/nafparserpy/naf_development_doc/comments_and_todos.md

 ```

 ## Done
-I replaced many element declarations by restrictive declarations; all impose a strict order on subelements, except `opinion`.
+Replaced many element declarations by restrictive declarations; all impose a strict order on subelements, except `opinion`.

 ## TODO
 Verify element declarations of elements you are familiar with.
 Declarations should be as precise as possible.
 It should be clear for each element if there can be